jonebdev/jonebdotdev/content/articles/my-first-article/index.md

 ---
-title: "This is an exemplary article for the blog."
+title: "How the Legend of Zelda can learn from it's namesake"
-description: "This description will be used for the article listing and search results on Google."
+description: "What the Legend of Zelda can learn from it's namesake to improve it's approach to story telling."
-date: "2021-05-28"
+date: "2023-05-28"
 banner:
   src: "../../images/kelly-sikkema-Hl3LUdyKRic-unsplash.jpg"
   alt: "First Markdown Post"